Laya Gasa Trek

 Laya gasa trek takes you through the semi-nomadic village with unique culture, traditions, and appearance.

-Laya-Gasa Trek is one of the most scenic long distance treks in Bhutan.
+Laya Gasa Trek is one of the most scenic long distance treks in Bhutan.
 The trek runs along the Tibetan border and offers amazing views of some of the most pristine and untouched landscapes in Bhutan.
-The trek begins at Drukgyel in Paro and takes you through serene alpine meadows and high mountain passes with magnificent views of Mount Jomolhari, Jichu Drake and Tsherimgang.
+The trek begins at Drugyel in Paro and takes you through serene alpine meadows and high mountain passes with magnificent views of Mount Jumolhari, Jichu Drake and Tsherim Gang.
 The trek will traverse the remote semi-nomadic village of Laya.
 You will get to enjoy the unique culture and tradition of the indigenous people of Laya (Layaps).
 You will also see native animals such as blue sheep and Takins along the trail.
-From Laya you descend to Gasa, where you will have a day of relaxation at the hot spring to rejuvenate.
+From Laya you descend to Gasa, where you will have a day of relaxation at the hot spring to rejuvenate

 Just like the previous day, we will be following the trail following the Pachhu (Paro river).
 We will be ascending and descending through pine, oak and spruce forests.
 You will reach at Shingkharap after 2 hours of hiking and crossing several streams.
 This is a stone house at 3110m.
 You will then cross the bridge towards the left side of the river where you will be served a hot lunch.
 A little walk ahead is the trail junction.
 The left road is an old trade route to Tibet and the right route leads to the wooden bridge.
 We will be taking the latter route.
 After climbing through rhododendron forests and finally crossing the bridge again, we reach our camp at 3750m, which is amidst beautiful meadows.